stolostron/multicluster-observability-operator/tools/simulator/README.md

 # Simulator

-We have simulators in different subfolder for different scenarios, each simulator subfolder contains its own README, They're linked below!
+We have simulators in different subfolder for different scenarios.
+Each simulator subfolder contains its own README linked below:

 * [alert forwarder simulator](alert-forward)
 * [managed cluster simulator](managed-cluster)